theNewDynamic/aba-icc/_evolution-of-international-criminal-justice/evolution-2011.md

 [Uhuru Muigai Kenyatta](http://www.icc-cpi.int/en_menus/icc/situations%20and%20cases/situations/situation%20icc%200109/Pages/situation%20index.aspx), the President of the Republic of Kenya, voluntarily appears before the Court in response to a summons to appear issued by the Court.<sup id="fnref:source2011apr8"><a class="footnote" href="#fn:source2011apr8">4</a></sup>

+June 23, 2011

+The Office of the Prosecutor[sought authorization](https://www.icc-cpi.int/CourtRecords/CR2011_07959.PDF) to open an investigation of alleged crimes against humanity committed in the context of post-election violence in C&ocirc;te d'Ivoire in 2010/2011, but potentially also since 19 September 2002 to the present.
+The Office of the Prosecutor initiated the investigation proprio motu, which allows the Prosecutor to initiate cases within States Parties without a referral.
+After the Prosecutor applied for approval, Pre-Trial Chamber III issued a [decision formally authorizing](http://www.icc-cpi.int/iccdocs/doc/doc1240553.pdf) an investigation into the situation in C&ocirc;te d'Ivoire on October 3, 2011.

 ##### November 30, 2011

 [Laurent Gbagbo](http://www.icc-cpi.int/en_menus/icc/situations%20and%20cases/situations/icc0211/Pages/situation%20index.aspx), former President of C&ocirc;te d’Ivoire, is transferred to ICC custody in The Hague.<sup id="fnref:source2011nov30"><a class="footnote" href="#fn:source2011nov30">5</a></sup>